 What did it take to get the iconic sports apparel store game-ready on WooCommerce?
 Determination, research, and the right partner and platform.

 Blake’s journey with WooCommerce began with research.

-He’d been tasked with upgrading an existing online store that wasn’t responsive and that needed to be integrated with new eCommerce services.
+He’d been tasked by his employer, Sportnz Ltd, with upgrading the Company’s existing online store that wasn’t responsive, and needed to be integrated with new eCommerce services.
 When Blake got an “extortionate” quote from their proprietary software provider, he decided there had to be a better way.

 An extensive research and development phase followed, including identifying all of the leading platforms and what they provided.
 Through Google searches and talking to consultants, Blake narrowed his options down to WooCommerce, Shopify, and BigCommerce.

 The final requirement was finding a strong local partner to build and maintain the site, and after meeting up with a couple of local developers in Christchurch, Meta Digital (Meta) came out tops.

 Meta have used WooCommerce on eCommerce projects from small stores selling a couple of items to national chain stores selling tens of thousands of individual lines to national organizations seeking membership platforms for managing member-only content and annual renewals.

 WooCommerce has evolved to the point where we are actively approaching many of our customers on Magento Commerce to re-platform to WooCommerce. – Norm McKenzie, director and founder of Meta Digital.

 Blake worked on a base eUX/UI which he passed on to Meta.
 The challenge he’d experienced with the proprietary provider was no longer an issue — WooCommerce could integrate with anything!
 At the top of his features priority list was single page checkout and responsiveness.